 The days of ICM’s crude looking kits are far behind us and this new I-153 is once more proof of their recent evolution, producing kits that are comparable to that of Airfix or Revell’s recent new molds.
 Everything is produced in great quality, starting from the price and packaging down to the frames and decals themselves.
 Even when compared to their recent beautiful C-45F release, which had a few (truly minor) odd production choices, they seem to be evolving to greater quality with every kit.

 The only reason why I didn’t give this kit a perfect score is because I feel like the cockpit appears a little bit spartan (which might just be me), the decals that seem to have a bit or silvering issues (which might again just be me) and the attachment point on the clear part.

-Other that that, this kit is really nice.
+Other than that, this kit is really nice.
 Looking at a price of 15EUR / 20USD, I really don’t know what one can complain about.
 It should build pretty straightforward without any hassle.
-I really hope ICM is planning to release another boxing with Finnish markings choices, of which there are quite a few different and interesting ones, or maybe even an I-15 kit with the fixed landing gear which would provide even more markings choices!
+I really hope ICM is planning to release another boxing with Finnish markings choices, of which there are quite a few different and interesting ones, or maybe even an I-15 kit with the fixed landing gear which would provide even more marking options!

-But lets focus on the kit at hand, which I truly recommend to all builders from any skill level and which any Russian aircraft enthusiast should get either way.
+But lets not get ahead of ourselves and focus on the kit we have now.
+In short ICM provided a great kit which any Russian aircraft enthusiast should get either way.